 Consider a “returnship,” an internship-like role for experienced workers returning to the workforce, especially those entering a new field.
 Growing numbers of companies are offering this kind of experience.

 What about volunteering?
 While it won’t plump your wallet, it can fill the empty place at the top of your resume, and you need that.
-You can include it along with your other work as long as you head the section “Experience” rather than “Professional Experience.”
+You can include it in the same section with your previous work as long as you head the section “Experience” rather than “Professional Experience.”
 Look for skills-based volunteer opportunities as closely related to your vocational goals as possible.

 Work hard and work smart.